Structural integrity and failure: Warsaw Radio Mast

-On 8 August 1991 at 16:00 UTC Warsaw radio mast, the tallest man-made object ever built before the erection of Burj Khalifa collapsed as consequence of an error in exchanging the guy-wires on the highest stock.
+On 8 August 1991 at 16:00 UTC the Warsaw radio mast near Gąbin, Poland, the tallest man-made object ever built before the erection of Burj Khalifa, collapsed as a consequence of an error in exchanging the guy-wires on the highest stock.
 The mast first bent and then snapped at roughly half its height.
 It destroyed at its collapse a small mobile crane of Mostostal Zabrze.
 As all workers had left the mast before the exchange procedures, there were no fatalities, in contrast to the similar collapse of the WLBT Tower in 1997.

 Hyatt Regency walkway

-On 17 July 1981, two suspended walkways through the lobby of the Hyatt Regency in Kansas City, Missouri, collapsed, killing 114 and injuring more than 200 people at a tea dance.
+On 17 July 1981, two suspended walkways through the lobby of the Hyatt Regency in Kansas City, Missouri, United States, collapsed, killing 114 and injuring more than 200 people at a tea dance.
 The collapse was due to a late change in design, altering the method in which the rods supporting the walkways were connected to them, and inadvertently doubling the forces on the connection.
 The failure highlighted the need for good communication between design engineers and contractors, and rigorous checks on designs and especially on contractor-proposed design changes.
 The failure is a standard case study on engineering courses around the world, and is used to teach the importance of ethics in engineering.